krismanaya/udacity_data_analyst/project_6/src/readme.md

 ## Summary

-the features that are explored within the data are the orginal air data, us viewers in millions, imdb rating, title and seasons. withitn each bubble a toolbox appears which gives the read the necessary information of the show that includes the features outlined above.
+the features that are explored within the data are: us viewers in millions, imdb rating, title and seasons. within each bubble an interactive toolbox appears, which gives the reader the necessary information about the show.
+This includes the features outlined above.

 ## Design

-I wanted the viewer to be be whisked away into the land of the simpsons so I created colorized representations of the simpsons world.
+I wanted the viewer to be be whisked away into the land of the simpsons, so I created colorized representations of the simpsons world.
 While the yellow is not a true representation of the simpsons skin color, it does however make it more palatable to the eyes.
 The visualized represention gives it a fun view of the simpsons world we known and love.

 ## Feedback

-the feedback I was given was to center the logo and change it to black (the original log was white and top left).
+the feedback I was given was to center the logo and change it to black (the original logo was white and top left).
 Secondly, the bubble size was measured along the z-axis in terms of us viwers by millions, however, this created to many large bubbles and was displeasing to the eyes.
 Third, I was asked to change the coloring within the tool-box so it creates a tone that is more equal to the backround color.
 Finally, within my first representation I choose to do a box plot however, the bubble plot within show a greater interactive approach with each episode.

 ## Resources